 This brings us to the next set of tips: how to optimize your programmatic campaigns once they’re up and running.

 Track Programmatic Campaign Data With the StackAdapt IntegrationGet Started for Free

 How a programmatic ad campaign is optimized and measured will ultimately determine its ongoing success.
 Although most of the heavy lifting happens programmatically (hence the name), it’s important to keep tweaking your campaign settings to ensure they are delivered effectively.
 Here are four things to consider.

 1. Win Rate

-Win rate is the number of impressions won from your bids.
+Win rate is the number of impressions won from your bids (not to be confused with the sales win rate).
 This is presented as a percentage that indicates whether your base bids are high enough to win inventory.

 If you’re falling under this range, there’s a high chance your campaign is under pacing and you need to optimize your campaigns.

 If your win rate is healthy and you are still under pace, you’ll need to look at increasing your audience targeting or adding more geolocations to expand your audience.
 You also need to look at other areas to win more available impressions elsewhere since you’re already getting the majority of the impressions there.